Also read: portuguese taxes on cars.

 This means that until the end of 2020, importing a vehicle from the UK or Germany is exactly the same, as it was until now.

-From 1 January 2021, any import of vehicles from the United Kingdom to Portugal is considered to be made from a third territory.
+From 1 January 2021, any import of vehicles from the United Kingdom to Portugal is considered to be made from a third territory, regardless of any previous status (be it an EU manufactured vehicle or not, being registered before Brexit, etc.).

-This means that unless a different agreement is reached in the meantime or this deadline is extended, any import of vehicles from the United Kingdom from that date on will pay VAT (23%), customs duties (6,5%~10%) and have no age deduction on the displacement (cylinder capacity) component in the calculation of the ISV (registration tax), paying this tax as if it were new.
+This means that any import of vehicles from the United Kingdom from that date on will pay VAT (23%) and have no age deduction in the calculation of the ISV (registration tax), paying this tax as if it were new.
+New vehicles are, within certain rules, tariff free but, until now, I haven't found information about used cars.
+I hope to have this information in January 2021 when all the tariff databases are updated.

 In practice, this means that it will no longer be economically rational to import (without exemptions) any vehicles from the United Kingdom.